Nicola Legrottaglie: Early years and Chievo

-Born in Gioia del Colle, Province of Bari, Legrottaglie began his career with AS Bari, having loan spells at AC Pistoiese and AC Prato.
-Following his return in June 1998 he was sold to AC ChievoVerona of the Serie B, appearing rarely in his second season with the team and, in January 2000, moved on loan to AC Reggiana 1919 in the third division; with his new club he also found playing opportunities hard to come by and, after his return to Verona, moved to the same level and also on loan, now with Modena FC.
+Born in Gioia del Colle, Province of Bari, Legrottaglie began his career with local club Bari, having loan spells at Pistoiese and Prato.
+Following his return in June 1998, he was sold to Chievo of the Serie B, appearing rarely in his second season with the team; in January 2000, he moved on loan to Reggiana in the third division.
+With his new club, he also found playing opportunities hard to come by and, after his return to Verona, he moved to the same level and also on loan, now with Modena.

 Legrottaglie was ever-present in the starting XI during his spell at Modena, subsequently returning to Chievo for their first-ever season in Serie A. He only appeared in 15 games as the team qualified for the UEFA Cup; in his second season, the defender established himself as a top division player, scoring four goals in 32 league appearances to help to another comfortable mid-table finish (seventh).

 Juventus

-In the 2003 off-season, Legrottaglie was rewarded with a move to Juventus FC.
+In the 2003 off-season, Legrottaglie was rewarded with a move to Juventus.
 The club paid €7.55million for his services to Chievo, €0.45 million being used in selling 50% of the rights to Giuseppe Sculli, Matteo Paro and Daniele Gastaldello.

 Legrottaglie was a full member of the first-team squad in the 2003–04 season, taking part in 21 games and netting twice under coach Marcello Lippi.
 However, his poor performances during his debut season saw him win the 2004 Bidone d'Oro Award, which is given to the worst Serie A player in a particular season.
-Following the appointment of new manager Fabio Capello he fell down the defensive pecking order, making just two appearances in five months; he thus moved on loan to Bologna FC 1909 in the 2005 January transfer window, playing 11 matches – including twice in the promotion playoffs – for the Emilia-Romagna side.
+Following the appointment of new manager Fabio Capello, he fell down the defensive pecking order, making just two appearances in five months; he thus moved on loan to Bologna in the 2005 January transfer window, playing eleven matches – including twice in the promotion playoffs – for the Emilia-Romagna side.